-Part 1: Introduces you to the study of Greek and Roman civilizations with a particular emphasis on the critical engagement with primary sources, alongside the development of writing skills to explore specific historical topics.
-Part 2: Enables you to develop your knowledge of Greek and Roman history by studying a range of different periods from ancient history across a choice of modules, from ancient Egypt to Late Antiquity.
+Part 1: Part 1 introduces you to the study of Greek and Roman civilizations with a particular emphasis on the critical engagement with primary sources, alongside the development of writing skills to explore specific literary, historical and cultural topics.
+Part 2: Part 2 enables you to develop your knowledge of the ancient world by studying a wide range of literary forms and their reception and/or a range of different periods from ancient history, from ancient Egypt to Late Antiquity, according to your module choices.
 A careers-focused module will encourage you to reflect on the transferable skills you are gaining through your degree and guide you towards the best ways to present these to prospective employers.
-Placement/Study abroad year: The four-year variants of the programme (BA Ancient History with Study Year Abroad or Professional Placement) offer you an outstanding opportunity to develop your experiences and transferable skills, either through study in a different academic setting (Study Year Abroad) or through a Professional Placement.
+Placement/Study abroad year: The four year variants of the programme (BA Classics with Study Year Abroad or Professional Placement) offer you an outstanding opportunity to develop your experiences and transferable skills, either through study in a different academic setting (Study Year Abroad) or through a Professional Placement.
 The programme also offers shorter placement and study abroad opportunities.
-Part 3: Gives you the opportunity to approach topics in greater depth through the provision of optional modules and the opportunity to research a topic in depth for a dissertation or an independent project.
+Part 3: Part 3 gives you the opportunity to approach topics in greater depth through the provision of optional modules and the opportunity to research a topic in depth for a dissertation or an independent project.

-Programme Learning Outcomes - BA Ancient History
+Programme Learning Outcomes - BA Classics